anomaly/lab-python-server/README.md

 - [Using find namespaces or find namespace package](https://setuptools.pypa.io/en/latest/userguide/package_discovery.html#using-find-namespace-or-find-namespace-packages)

 ## License
-Content of this repository are licensed under the Apache 2.0 license.
+Contents of this repository are licensed under the Apache 2.0 license.